MicrosoftDocs/windows-powershell-docs/docset/windows/hnvdiagnostics/debug-slbdatapath.md

 ```

 ## DESCRIPTION
-The **Debug-SlbDatapath** cmdlet collects logs from the Software Load Balancing (SLB) Muliplexer (MUX) and dynamic IP address (DIP) host traversed by packets in the specified flow.
+The **Debug-SlbDatapath** cmdlet collects logs from the Software Load Balancing (SLB) Multiplexer (MUX) and dynamic IP address (DIP) host traversed by packets in the specified flow.

 ## EXAMPLES